trentwintermeier/The-speed-of-darkness/pages/introduction.md

 Clement, Tanya, Ben Brumfield, and Sara Brumfield.
 "The AudiAnnotate Project: Four Case Studies in Publishing Annotations for Audio and Video."
 DHQ: Digital Humanities Quarterly 16.2 (2022).

-Daw, Sarah. ““There is no out there”: trans-corporeality and process philosophy in Muriel Rukeyser’s The Speed of Darkness.”
+Daw, Sarah.
+“There is no out there”: trans-corporeality and process philosophy in Muriel Rukeyser’s The Speed of Darkness.”
 Feminist Modernist Studies 3.2 (2020): 217-233.

 Gander, Catherine.
 “Facing the fact: word and image in Muriel Rukeyser’s’ Worlds Alongside’.”
 Journal of Narrative Theory 43.3 (2013): 288-328.